-This section summarises the MyLawyer Terms of Engagement but does not replace our full terms, which you can read beneath this Summary.
+This section summarises our Terms of Engagement but does not replace our full terms, which you can read beneath this Summary.

 WHAT ARE 'TERMS OF ENGAGEMENT'?

-We are MyLawyer Solicitors LLP and our registered office address is at Unit 2, Imperial Place, Maxwell Road, Borehamwood, Herts, WD6 1JN.
-We're authorised and regulated by the Solicitors Regulation Authority (our SRA number is 569955), and registered in England and Wales under company number OC376661.
+Until 31 January 2019, 'we', 'our' and 'us' refers to MyLawyer Solicitors LLP whose registered office address is at Unit 2, 2 Imperial Place, Maxwell Road, Borehamwood, Hertfordshire, WD6 1JN.
+MyLawyer Solicitors LLP is authorised and regulated by the Solicitors Regulation Authority (SRA number 569955), and registered in England and Wales under company number OC376661.

-Legal Document Review.
-The review and, where appropriate, amendment of legal documents created on the website or over the phone
+- Legal Document Review.
+The review and, where appropriate, amendment of legal documents created on the website

 ACCEPTANCE OF INSTRUCTIONS